 Really Simple Syndication is a type of format which is used to group content with frequent updates.
 A user can use an RSS feed reader to receive summarized content from one or many sources and quickly find he is interested in.
 Of course, it will link directly to desired article.
 With RSS you don’t have to manually check all sites of interests but rather let them push shortened content directly in your reader.

-Search Engine Optimization is a method where everything is done to make your site better for search engines like Google, Yahoo!, Bing, etc. There are plenty of ways to make your site appear on higher place in search results.
-Although no one knows the exact way Google or other search engines are ranking your site, it is definitely important to have backlinks which give your site certain level of popularity and unique content.
-Many of the SEO methods used on your site can help you in attracting more visitors by placing your URL among first results after search, but also there are methods which search engines will punish.
+Search Engine Optimization is a method where everything is done to make your site better for search engines like Google, Yahoo!, Bing, etc. There are plenty of ways to make your site appear on a higher place in search results.
+Although no one knows the exact way Google or other search engines are ranking your site, it is definitely important to have backlinks which give your site a certain level of popularity and unique content.
+Many of the SEO methods used on your site can help you in attracting more visitors by placing your URL among first results after a search, but also there are methods which search engines will punish.

 In WordPress, there are already some great plugins which can help you organize each page for search engines by helping you with titles, subtitles, naming your URLs, content, etc.